Wednesday, June 23, 2010

 But acceptance had to come first.
 Otherwise?
 Otherwise I'd have continued on in denial or ignorance, even.
 And people in denial do not make changes, but rather, they continue along their not-so-merry way living as they always have and eventually standing in the center of their consequences, paying awful prices.

-Acceptance had to come first so that I'd know what I was dealing with.
 So I began doing research--I went online and read and searched for possible causes and I found one.
 I found a study of 500,000 women who drank two or more cups of decaf coffee a day and huge amounts of them were coming down with early cases of rheumatoid arthritis.
 And most of those women came from families with arthritis in their bloodlines.
 But when they gave up the decaf, they were fine again!

 Wow.
 Guess who was also drinking 2 cups of decaf a day?
 So immediately I gave it up and within 8 days I was back to normal.
 I felt wonderful and oh so relieved.
 And I still continue to make other dietary changes in this area--I've discovered, also, that the more dairy and sugar I eliminate, the freer my joints feel.
 And staying peaceful and forgiving and calm.
 Oh, the value of those.